hacktastic-piyush/Lung-Cancer-Prediction/README.md

 ❖ CHEST_PAIN: Presence of chest pain (YES = 2, NO = 1)

 ❖ LUNG_CANCER: Presence of lung cancer (YES, NO)

+Conclusion -
+In this Lung Cancer Prediction Project, I developed a machine learning model to predict the likelihood of lung cancer based on a given set of features.
+The models, including Logistic Regression, Decision Tree Classifier, and Random Forest Classifier, demonstrated strong predictive performance.
+Our analysis of the dataset revealed several insights:
+Lung cancer was more prevalent in males than females.
+Several factors were identified as contributing to an increased risk of lung cancer, including:
+Older age
+Smoking
+Yellow fingers
+Peer pressure
+Chronic disease
+Fatigue
+Allergies
+Wheezing
+Alcohol consumption
+Coughing
+Shortness of breath
+Chest pain
+These findings underscore the importance of early detection and awareness of risk factors associated with lung cancer.
+The predictive model developed in this project can potentially assist in identifying individuals at higher risk, enabling timely medical consultations and interventions.